 new at 11i original release Many changes have been implemented in Software Distributor since 11.0.
 The following sections detail the changes.
-(For additional Software Distributor information, see also Chapter 12.)
+(For additional Software Distributor information, see also "Known Compatibility Exceptions from HP-UX 11.0 to 11i" on page 287.)